When entering second grade, your child should be able to write short opinion pieces, informative texts and narratives (stories).

 View worksheetDuring third grade, your child will learn to write opinion pieces that are supported with reasons, informative texts that convey ideas and information clearly, and narratives (stories) that include descriptive details and a clear sequence of events.

-View worksheetWhen entering fifth grade, your child should be able to solve problems involving measurement and conversion of measurement.
+View worksheetWhen entering third grade, your child should be able to measure, estimate and compare the lengths of objects in standard units, such as inches, feet, centimeters and meters.

 View worksheetDuring fifth grade, your child will learn to interpret examples of figurative language, including similes and metaphors, based on the context in which they are used.
 Your child will also learn to recognize and explain the meaning of common idioms and familiar sayings and expressions, such as, “A bird in the hand is worth two in the bush.”